FlySquare/typescript-book/docs/project/modules.md

 ```ts
 var bar = foo; // Geçerli
 ```
-Needless to say having a global namespace is dangerous as it opens your code up for naming conflicts.
-We recommend using file modules which are presented next.

 Genel bir Aduzayı alanına sahip olmanın tehlikeli olduğunu söylemeye gerek yok çünkü kodunuzu isimlendirme çakışmaları için açıyor.
 Daha sonra sunulan dosya modüllerini kullanmanızı öneririz.

 ### File Module - Dosya Modülü
-Also called *external modules*.
-If you have an `import` or an `export` at the root level of a TypeScript file then it creates a *local* scope within that file.
-So if we were to change the previous `foo.ts` to the following (note the `export` usage):

 Ayrıca *harici modüller* olarak da adlandırılır.
 TypeScript dosyasının kök düzeyinde bir `import` veya `export` işleminiz varsa, bu dosya içinde *yerel* bir kapsam oluşturur. Öyleyse, önceki `foo.ts` dosyasını aşağıdaki gibi değiştirecek olursak (`export` kullanımına dikkat edin):

 ```ts